 Required Core Duration: 6 months Aims Health & Physical Education offers students opportunities to develop knowledge, processes, skills and attitudes necessary for making informed decisions about: promoting the health of individuals and communities developing concepts and skills for physical activity enhancing personal and social skills Students are encouraged to act individually or collectively in socially appropriate ways, to enhance health and well-being.
 They are encouraged to promote structures in society which support their own and others' health and well-being.
-Content This emphasis recognises that participunique role of physical activity as a more following is one example of the physical Active engagement in physical activity is a major emphasis in Health and Physical Education.
-This emphasis recognises that participation in physical activity promotes health and acknowledges the unique role of physical activity as a medium for learning.
-Following is one example of the physical activity units studied - Modified games, Ultimate Frisbee, Paddle tennis, Softball or Hockey, Touch, AFL or Lacrosse, Cross Following is an example of the Health and Development units studied - Unit 1 - "We're Gunna Play What" This unit will focus on students understanding what makes a good game.
-Students will create a modified game that focusses on getting people active and promote enjoyment.
-They will be required to investigate modifications to equipment, rules and scoring systems that support fair play and inclusive participation and promote health.
-Unit 2 - Be A Super Human In this unit, students recognise that they are becoming independent.
-They will explore identity, emotions and how to process and communicate feelings to others, as well as being aware and empathetic towards others.
-They explore a range of strategies and practices to prevent cyberbullying and to ensure their safety when engaging in online social-networking situations.
-Prerequisites Students should wear hats and sunscr eens for all their outdoor activities whilst at school.
-Assessment Students will be assessed on both physical activities and Health and Development units Special subject requirements Hat, water, sunscreen, laptop Fees (Additional to SRS charges) Nil Careers Health and Fitness industry, Physiothe erapy, Medical Sc ciences, Sport Sciences, Sports education etc
+Content Active engagement in physical activity is a ma ajor emphasis in Health and Physical Education.
+This emphasis recognises that participation unique role of physical activity as a medium f tivity promotes health and acknowledges the Following is one example of the physical activ vity units studied I- Modified games, Ultimate Frisbee, Paddle tennis, Softball or Hockey, Touch, AFL or Lacrosse, Cross Country, Athletics Following is an example of the Health and Development units studied - Unit 1 - Nutrition Students will learn about the Australian Dietary Guidelines and what constitutes a healthy diet.
+They will also learn the importance of micronutrients and macronutrients.
+They study food labels and the credibility of some supplements.
+Students will analyse various diets and recommend changes.
+Unit 2 - Fitter, Faster, Stronger Students will learn about fitness components and principles of training.
+They will participate in fitness testing culminating with the students developing a training program based off the results of their fitness testing.
+Students will learn how to develop their own fitness levels to improve overall health and wellbeing.
+Prerequisites Students should wear hats and sunscreens for all their outdoor activities whilst at school.
+Assessment Students will be assessed on both physical activities and Health and Development units Special subject requirements Hat, water, sunscreen, laptop Careers Health and Fitness industry, Physiotherapy, N /ledical Sciences, Sport Sciences, Sports education etc